Sunday, August 31, 2008

 Day 1.
 Just Jump In!

-EVERYONE SEEMS to be blogging these days.
-Everyone except me.
-That is, until today!
+Everyone seems to be blogging these days.
 Although I've been okay at navigating through the world of computers and cyberspace, I'm from the generation that sometimes considers 'Computers as a Second Language'.
 I remember back when the Selectric typewriter was state-of-the-art in office and business equipment.

-So today is a red letter day for me as I just jump in and create a blog all by myself.
 I've been reading an interesting book by Biz Stone called, Who Let the Blogs Out?
-Well, here's another one let loose on the world!
+Well, here's another one let loose on the world...
 I hope it adds texture and beauty to the mixture.

 Bravely yours,